BBB/testing-a11y/README.md

 );
 ```

-And now you realise that it's 2020 and ignoring a11y just isn't acceptable anymore.
+Uh-oh! it's 2020 and ignoring accessibilty issues just isn't ok.
 You'll now need a flag for when to render a testID and when to render the real a11y label.

 ```typescript
 import * as React from "react";